 In a mirror to my early journey towards therapy, I began exploring new ways of working with myself— Breathwork, Reiki, and later Hypnosis— and reconnected more deeply to my spiritual center in an earth-honoring way.
 As I watched myself transform yet again, I felt compelled to bring this into my work with others.
 I witnessed those transformations in others and increasingly wanted the flexibility of practicing outside the umbrella of psychotherapy.
 And then came 2020.
 Suddenly it seemed that these other ways of seeing, practices of living fully in the body, and confronting the ways that harmful and oppressive systems lock us into patterns of emotional deprivation, were the only way to offer something meaningful.
-And there was so much more openness to different ways of seeing.
-It gave me that push to give myself permission to change my mind and do what made me most excited for this next phase of my professional life.
+There was openness to new ways of seeing.
+I gave myself permission to change my mind and pivot towards a new approach to facilitating trauma healing.

-Throughout this website you can learn about Therapeutic Coaching, Energywork and Trancework, my approach to working with these modalities, and the many groups I offer.
+Throughout this website you can learn about the individual sessions I offer, my approach to working with the modalities I practice, and the many groups I offer.
 I also offer Reiki Training, including a curriculum specifically for Psychotherapists.
 If you want to get to know me better through my writing, you can subscribe to my newsletter.

-For more information about my training, background, and what a liberation-focused perspective means from a professional lens you can continue reading below.
+If you want the details on my training and certifications, and more explanation of what a liberation-focused perspective means to me from a professional lens you can continue reading below.

-Mikella (she/they) is a licensed Art Therapist, Therapeutic Coach, Hypnosis practitioner, Breathwork Facilitator and Reiki Master Teacher living and working on occupied Lenape land currently known as NYC.
+Mikella (she/they) is a licensed Art Therapist, Therapeutic Coach, Hypnosis practitioner, Breathwork Facilitator, Reiki Master Teacher, and 13th Octave LaHoChi Master living and working on occupied Lenape land currently known as NYC.
 She has a passion for helping individuals and couples to recognize and cultivate their innate strengths, and to promote healing through mindful practices, insight, play and creative process.
 After graduating from New York University she worked in a variety of community-based, outpatient, acute care, and residential settings allowing her to develop expertise with diverse populations.
 Her focus is in providing LGBTQIA2+ affirming, and trauma-informed healing care for adults.
 Through over thirteen years of trauma-focused therapy she has found that many are in need of more flexible options for therapeutic support that have an expansive use of different practices to support healing.
 She also wishes to offer support to those who are further along in their healing journey and may have started to encounter the limits of ongoing psychotherapy.

 As a foundational aspect of her work, Mikella is committed to continually examining the ways that white supremacy, capitalism, ableism, homophobia, transphobia, and colonization manifest not only in our lived experiences, but how this can infiltrate the systems of mental health and wellness.
 As a white practitioner she holds the awareness of her impact in working with people with different identity locations, and for those who are comfortable working with a white practitioner she maintains a humbled commitment to integrating anti-racist practice into all aspects of this work to the best of her capacity.
 This includes thoughtfully considering the role of cultural appropriate and cultural honoring within holistic practices, acknowledging their origins.
 Endeavoring to approach holistic modalities from a liberation-focused perspective means both acknowledging these systems and their impacts AND radical imagining of futures where we can all be free.
 As a healing arts practitioner this work sits in a particular lane of support to find greater resource and connection to support the tangible ways we must cocreate a better world.

 Training and experience: Mikella has a Master's degree in Art Therapy form New York University and a Bachelor's degree in Fine Art from the School of Visual Arts.
 She was a consultant and supervisor with Sanctuary for Families (a leading multi-service agency for survivors of gender based violence and human trafficking), and was the lead supervisor and coordinator for the Art Therapy internship program at East End Hospice (for their once per year therapeutic bereavement camp for children) from 2014-2020.
 Mikella has been a guest lecturer with New York University's Art Therapy program and Silver School of Social Work, and has presented professionally for numerous organizations in New York City including the McSilver Institute for Poverty, Policy & Research, Coalition for Hispanic Family Services, the Expressive Arts Therapy Summit, the NYC Mayor's Office to Combat Domestic Violence, and offers post-graduate continuing education with Dancing Dialogue.
 She has obtained additional training in Couples Therapy at the Institute for Contemporary Psychotherapy.
 In 2017 and 2018 she pursued Reiki Master Training, Breathwork, Dreamwork, Ericksonian Hypnosis, Integrative Hypnosis, and Integrative Coaching.
+She has also trained with Jordan Deerheart Ix Mazatl Olsi to be a 13th Octave LaHoChi Master.
 Mikella has developed a unique style of blending different modalities to create a dynamic approach to healing work that works on the levels of the mind, body, and spirit.
 She continues to offer formal training and supervision to psychotherapists.

 A note about fees and sliding scale: I recognize that individual sessions can be a financial burden, and am strongly committed to making this work financially accessible while also honoring my capacity to hold space effectively and sufficiently caring for myself.